neondatabase/website/content/docs/import/import-from-azure-postgres.md

 2. Wait for any final transactions to be replicated to Neon.
 3. Update your application's connection string to point to your Neon database.

-This ensures a much smaller downtime for the application, since we only need to wait for the last few transactions to be replicated.
+This ensures a much shorter downtime for the application, since we only need to wait for the last few transactions to be replicated.

 <Admonition type="note">
 Remember to update any Azure-specific configurations or extensions in your application code to be compatible with Neon.